 Assisting in the drafting of international memoranda of understanding and associated implementing agreements affecting HQ SACT’s involvement in operational support and outreach programmes to non-NATO nations.

-Full engagement in the intellectual life of the Office of the Legal Advisor, with a focus on mentored interaction with legal assistance clients, preparation of employment authorization and visa applications for Departments of State review; research and writing projects should be anticipated, and will be conducted under the direct supervision of a legal advisor.
+Full engagement in the intellectual life of the Office of the Legal Advisor, with a focus on mentored interaction with legal assistance clients, preparation of employment authorization and visa applications for Department of State review; research and writing projects should be anticipated, and will be conducted under the direct supervision of a legal advisor.